 Theatre for Young Audiences

-Since 2012, I have performed and directed numerous story-based Theatre-for-Young-Audiences works, including festival commissions, international tours, school touring shows and community shows.
-As a bilingual creator (English & Mandarin), my primary interest is investigating the complex act of co-creation, co-spectatorship and co-authorship in TYA works.
+Since 2012, I have performed and directed over 40 Theatre-for-Young-Audiences projects, including festival commissions, international tours, school touring shows and community shows.
+As a bilingual creator (English & Mandarin), my primary interest is investigating the complex act of co-creation, co-spectatorship and co-authorship in TYA.